rokambol/World-of-Fintess/README.md

 - User can reset choose password at any time by clicking reset password under login page any field in reset password should not be left empty or django message will appear say user error type and show which field must be fill.

-- In the top left corner application contain search bar powered by [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial) where user able to choose place which should appear on the map.
+- In the top left corner application contain search bar where user can type name of couple letters of exercise and exercises with relate name should appear on the screen.

 ## Deployment and Security